 Equation - energy of a photon is equal to plancks constant times the speed of light, all divided by the photons wavelength

-When multiple atoms come together to form molecules, energy levels become more complex.
-For example, the types of electronic transitions that are allowed will often vary with different material properties.
+The types of electronic transitions that are allowed often vary with different material properties.
 Measuring the wavelengths at which absorbance occurs will therefore tell you a lot about the electronic properties of a material, molecule or thin film.

-To measure absorbance requires a broadband light source and a spectrometer with appropriate spectral range.
+Measuring absorbance requires a broadband light source and an USB spectrometer with appropriate spectral range.
 Absorbance values are closely related to transmission measurements, as in both cases you actually measure the transmitted light.

 Equipment needed for absorbance measurements